unicef/etools/dev_environ_setup.md

 Load Default Data
 -----------------

-1. Login to the Admin Portal using the super user account:
+Step 1.
+Login to the Admin Portal using the super user account:

 ```bash
 http://127.0.0.1:8080/admin/login/
 ```

-2. In the Admin Portal, add a country (required for availability of other database tables)
+Step 2.
+In the Admin Portal, add a country (required for availability of other database tables)

 ```bash
 http://127.0.0.1:8080/admin/users/country/add/
 ```

-3. Create a user profile with the previously created country:
+Step 3.
+Create a user profile with the previously created country:

 ```bash
 http://127.0.0.1:8080/admin/users/userprofile/add/